AvaloniaUI/avalonia-docs/versioned_docs/version-0.10.x/faq.md

 ### Is there a drag and drop visual designer?

-No. Instead of providing a drag and drop designer, the Avalonia IDE extensions support a live previewer, which will render a preview of the UI, refreshing as your modify the XAML.
+No. Instead of providing a drag and drop designer, the Avalonia IDE extensions support a live previewer, which will render a preview of the UI, refreshing as you modify the XAML.

 ### Does Avalonia support Hot Reload?